hankmorgan/UnderworldExporter/readme.txt

 			-Weapon animations are not currently working (combat still works)

 	1.3 Ultima Underworld 2 (UW2)
 		UW2 is partially supported with full support to come in time.
-The following features (list not exhaustive) are unimplmented.
-			-Game saves (loading of saves is possible but does not load player state or inventory fully) -Travel to other worlds  via the blackrock gem is not linked to game progress (all levels available) -The scheduled event systems that drive the plot forward not implemented -Many traps and triggers are not implemented.
+			-Game saves (loading of vanilla saves is possible) -Some traps and triggers are not implemented.
 			-Many new conversation functions are not implemented -UW2 specific HUD is not implemented.